QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 ## A More Structured ML Algorithm

-By thinking a little harder about the mathematical structure of the Ramsey problem and using some linear algebra, we can simplify the problem that we hand over to a ``machine learning`` algorithm.
+By thinking  about the mathematical structure of the Ramsey problem and using some linear algebra, we can simplify the problem that we hand over to a ``machine learning`` algorithm.

 We start by recalling that  the Ramsey problem that chooses  $\vec \mu$ to maximize the government's value function {eq}`eq:Ramseyvalue`subject to equation  {eq}`eq:inflation101`.